OCA/rma/rma/README.rst

 * As soon as the picking is selected, the user should select the move, but perhaps stock.move _rec_name could be improved to better show what the product of that move is.
+* Add RMA reception and/or RMA delivery on several steps - 2 or 3 - like
+  normal receptions/deliveries.
+It should be a separate option inside the warehouse definition.

 Bug Tracker
 ===========